-- (3) Schedule 1 identifies the uses that: - (a) are highly likely to meet the intent and objectives of the development scheme; or - (b) may meet the intent and objectives of the development scheme; or - (c) are likely to compromise the intent and objectives of the development scheme.
+- (3) Schedule 1 identifies the uses that: are highly likely to meet the intent and objectives of the development scheme; or may meet the intent and objectives of the development scheme; or are likely to compromise the intent and objectives of the development scheme. - (4) The Coordinator-General must hold for inspection details of decisions issued under this development scheme. - (5) Subsection (1) does not apply to a public sector entity carrying out a material change of use of premises on land designated for community infrastructure under SPA.